Bccc1/golem-plus-webextension/README.md

 ## ToDo
+This section is my ToDo list.
+If you're currently paying attention to these words, you're probably not me and you should stop reading.
+Seriously, it's just a boring todo list.
+### Forum
 - div.golem-forum_flattr > div.social-bar is too big.
 At least remove the style margin-bottom:1em from golem-forum_flattr.
 Or move flattr to the action bar.
 - Detect Ads between comments.
 ATM with an adblocker there are blank gaps.
 - Highlight name of OP